 The Aikaterini Laskaridis Foundation is preparing the publication of a scientific monograph on the life and work of Constantine Kanaris through archival historical evidence.
 The publication is due to be presented in March 2021.

 Borders, Sovereignty and Stamps, Greece 1830-2000

 Greece is swiftly developing in terms of territorial sovereignty after the outbreak of the Revolution in 1821 and the establishment of the state in 1830.
-This study examines the genealogy of the territorial changes in Greece and their symbolization through the stamp.
-The classification and the timeless correlation of the cases is based on the violent or peaceful way of acquiring the land, the success or failure of the territorial change, its permanence, the additional change, the alteration or the annulment of the sovereignty of the Greek state by a foreign occupation and domination, the territorialization of political non-state power, the occupation of foreign territory, the Greek military presence abroad or the foreign but friendly military presence in Greece.
-In all these cases, the stamp and the postmark follow and express the changes in power that determine the land and the people.
+This study examines territorial changes in Greece as reflected through the stamps.
+Classification and correlation of the cases is based on the violent or peaceful way of border expansion, success or failure of territorial changes, temporary or permanent, change, alteration or annulment of the sovereignty of the Greek state by foreign occupation and domination, territorialization of political non-state power, occupation of foreign territory, Greek military presence abroad or friendly foreign military presence in Greece.
+In all these cases, the stamp and the postmark follow and express power changes that determine the land and the people.

 Author: Konstantinos Tsitelikis, Prof. of International Law, University of Macedonia

 Conference at the University of Amsterdam: “The Greek Revolution: A Global Event of Independence”

 The Foundation, in collaboration with the Marilena Laskaridis Chair for Modern Greek Studies, is organizing a seminar on “The Greek Revolution: A Global Event of Independence”.
 The event will take place in April 2021 at the University of Amsterdam and may be repeated in October of the same year at the Aikaterini Lascarides Foundation.